-YITH WordPress Test Environment must be necessarily used on a WordPress multisite installation.
+YITH WordPress Test Environment must be necessarily used on a WordPress multisite installation (preferably with directory sites enabled).
 This is an essential requirement to create a new sandbox that allows users to test the theme/plugin on a dedicated installation.

 When the plugin is activated and enabled from the plugin settings dashboard, a new bar will be added to the site pages header.
 The bar includes two buttons: